GregSom-MSc/Public_Projects/README.md

-# Project_Ideas_2023
+# Public_Projects
-Take a Look, good ideas in place.
+Take a Look, maybe a nice idea or exercise in place.
+Started: 2023